 or the boy band from a SpongeBob SquarePants

-- Attractive Bent-Gender: Rare example of a female to male, but in Boys Don't Cry about the real life murder of Brandon Teena, who was a trans man, Hillary Swank not only looked convincingly male (she lived as a man for about a month in preparation for the role; her neighbors believed the young man coming and going was her brother), but was not bad-looking.
+- Attractive Bent-Gender: Rare example of a female to male, but in Boys Don't Cry about the real life murder of Brandon Teena, who was a trans man, Hilary Swank not only looked convincingly male (she lived as a man for about a month in preparation for the role; her neighbors believed the young man coming and going was her brother), but was not bad-looking.

 - Blatant Lies: Brandon makes up a ton of lies besides the obvious, like having a kid of his own, a model for a sister and has travelled the world.
-Also, Hilary Swank claimed to be from Nebraska prior to landing the role, she lied both about her age and about her origins.
+Also, prior to landing the role, she lied both about her age and about her origins.
 When called out for it, she said she lied because that's what Brandon would do.